arangodb/docs-hugo/site/content/3.11/deploy/arangosync/_index.md

 Once configured, _ArangoSync_ will replicate both **structure and data** of an **entire cluster**.
 This means that there is no need to make additional configuration changes when adding/removing databases or collections.
-<br/>Also meta data such as users, Foxx application & jobs are automatically replicated.
+Also meta data such as users, Foxx application & jobs are automatically replicated.

 A message queue developed by ArangoDB in Go and called **DirectMQ** is used for replication.
 It is tailored for DC2DC replication with efficient native